wimski/nominatim-geocoding-api-client/README.md

 Services for the following providers are currently available:
 * [Nominatim](https://nominatim.org/release-docs/latest/api/Overview/)
 * [LocationIQ](https://locationiq.com/docs)
+* Generic: without any implementation specific headers or parameters.

 Custom services can easily be created by extending the `AbstractGeocoderService` as long as the provider implements the Nominatim spec correctly.